branjwong/bjw-site/README.md

 ## Setup

+1. Make sure npm and elm are installed on your system.
-1. Clone this git to a directory of your choosing.
+2. Clone this to a directory of your choosing.
-2. Run `npm install`.
+3. Run `npm install`.
-3. Run `elm make`.
+4. Run `elm make`.
-4. Run `grunt elm`.
+5. Run `grunt elm`.
-5. Open `dist/html/home.html`.
+6. Open `dist/html/home.html`.
-6. ????
+7. ????
-7. PROFIT!!!
+8. PROFIT!!!

 ## Content